osipov/openwhisk-python-twilio/README.md

 # Serverless computing on IBM Cloud

 This text messaging app shows how to use IBM Cloud serverless computing infrastructure built on OpenWhisk.
-The app is implemented in Python, packaged as a Docker image, and executed by OpenWhisk in a Docker container.
+The app is implemented in Python with Flask, packaged as a Docker image, and executed by OpenWhisk in a Docker container.

 When a JSON document describing the text message is created in a Cloudant (PouchDB based) database, OpenWhisk instantiates a Docker container with the Python code that connects to Twilio's text messaging service and sends an SMS.